opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 A full working example is included in the `detect_markers.cpp` inside the `samples/cpp/tutorial_code/objectDetection/`.

-Note: The samples now take input from the command line using cv::CommandLineParser.
-For this file the example parameters will look like
+The samples now take input from the command line using cv::CommandLineParser.
+For this file the example parameters will look like:
 @code{.cpp}
 -v=/path_to_opencv/opencv/doc/tutorials/objdetect/aruco_detection/images/singlemarkersoriginal.jpg -d=10
 @endcode